Sakthiveel/local-key-value-DB/README.md

 # Limitation
-    Currenrly only works with linux and mac os as there are Posix based os's .
-I tested in ubuntu 22
+   Currenly only works with linux alone .
+I have tested in ubuntu 22 .
+Mostly should also work with Mac Os as it's also Unix based.
 # How to Run It

 To run this project, follow these steps: